Holden Commodore (VL): Design and development

 The VL Commodore represented a substantial makeover of the VK, and would be the last of the mid-size Commodores until 2018.

 The designers sought to soften the lines for the VL, rounding off the panels and introducing a small tail spoiler built into the boot lid.
 Holden also implemented lower profile rectangular headlamps as opposed to the taller squarer style of lights fitted to the earlier models.
-For the top-of-the-range Calais model, the design incorporated the use of semi-retracting headlight covers, the first for a production Holden.
+For the top-of-the-range Calais model, the design incorporated semi-retracting headlight covers, the first for a production Holden.
 This had been previously attempted on the never released Torana GTR-X which featured fully retractable headlights.
 It was a clever design element, whereby costs were minimized given that the Calais headlight units were actually the same as fitted to all other VL Commodores.

 Major changes were made to the dashboard with new instruments, touch switches mounted either side controlling wipers, rear window demister, electric antenna (Berlina/Calais), and the headlight switch moved from the right-hand dash side to the indicator stalk.
 Heating, ventilation, and air-conditioning control graphics changed slightly, the center console offered more storage with new transmission shifter and surround.

 Powertrains

 Straight-six engine

-A comprehensive Black engine was completely dropped in favour of an imported 3.0-litre RB30E straight-six unit designed and manufactured by Nissan in Japan.
+The Black engine was dropped in favour of an imported 3.0-litre RB30E straight-six unit designed and manufactured by Nissan in Japan.
 The reason for the Nissan-Holden combination was because all cars manufactured in Australia from 1 January 1986 had to run on unleaded 91 octane fuel.
-The previous six-cylinder Black motor was unable to do this, as was the V8, hence the later release date of this engine.
+The previous six-cylinder Black motor was unable to do this, nor was the V8, hence the later release date of this engine.
 As the tooling for the Holden straight-six engine had become worn by this stage, it also was not considered cost-effective to adapt the design to unleaded petrol.
 The new engines included features such as an Electronic Combustion Control System (ECCS) and a ram-tuned intake manifold.